godfat/rubyqc/README.md

 RubyQC -- A conceptual [QuickCheck][] library for Ruby.

 It's not a faithful port since Hsakell is totally different than Ruby.
-However it's still benefit to use some of the ideas behind QuickCheck.
+However it's still benefit to use some of the ideas behind QuickCheck, and we could also use RubyQC for generating arbitrary objects.

 [QuickCheck]: http://en.wikipedia.org/wiki/QuickCheck